SwiftUI Bottom Toolbar and Placement API

-I'm exploring SwiftUI as a beginner iOS developer, and the toolbar API demonstrates something both impressive and frustrating: the framework decides what to show and what to hide based on context you didn't necessarily ask it to consider.
+SwiftUI's toolbar API does something both impressive and frustrating: the framework decides what to show and hide based on context you didn't ask it to consider.

-You describe placement intent—"I want this button in the top-right corner"—and SwiftUI interprets based on device, orientation, and available space.
+You describe placement intent—"put this button top-right"—and SwiftUI interprets based on device, orientation, and available space.
 Sometimes it honors your intent.
 Sometimes it moves items to overflow menus.
 Sometimes it hides them entirely.

 ToolbarItem Basics

-SwiftUI's toolbar API uses a toolbar modifier that takes ToolbarItem elements.
-Each ToolbarItem needs placement (where you want it) and content (what to show).
+SwiftUI's toolbar API uses a toolbar modifier with ToolbarItem elements.
+Each needs placement (where you want it) and content (what to show).
 Apple's ToolbarItemPlacement documentation lists placements like .topBarLeading, .topBarTrailing, .bottomBar, .status, .title, and .subtitle.

 import SwiftUI